-Many home loans these days have offset accounts and redraw facilities.
-In fact even in terms of fixed rate loans many providers are now offering either an offset account of a redraw facility.
-According to Canstar’s research, as of September 2016 Home Loans Star Ratings:
+Many home loans these days come with either an offset account, a redraw facility or both.
+According to Canstar’s research, as of our March 2020 Home Loan Star Ratings:

-- 43% of financial institutions offer a full or partial offset account on at least one of their fixed-rate home loans
+- 74.7% of financial institutions on our database offer a full offset account on at least one of their fixed-rate home loans

-- 54% of financial institutions offer a redraw facility on at least one of their fixed rate home loans
+- 98.2% of financial institutions on our database offer a redraw facility on at least one of their fixed-rate home loans

 If you’re currently considering a home loan, the comparison table below displays some of the variable rate home loans on our database with links to lenders’ websites that are available for first home buyers.
 This table is sorted by Star Rating (highest to lowest), followed by comparison rate (lowest-highest).
 Products shown are principal and interest home loans available for a loan amount of $350K in NSW with an LVR of 80% of the property value and that offer an offset account.
 Before committing to a particular home loan product, check upfront with your lender and read the applicable loan documentation to confirm whether the terms of the loan meet your needs and repayment capacity.
 Use Canstar’s home loan selector to view a wider range of home loan products.

-While diligent savers will benefit from either kind of loan feature, it’s important to note that redraw facilities and mortgage offset accounts are better suited for different kinds of mortgage holders.
+While those with a mortgage could benefit from either loan feature (or both of them), it’s important to note that redraw facilities and mortgage offset accounts may be better-suited to different kinds of mortgage holders.

-- Reduce the interest on your loan while maintaining day-to-day access of your cash: A mortgage offset account offsets the interest owing on your account, but enables you to have day-to-day access to the cash.
-A mortgage offset account can be used in a transactional way, so is ideally suited for home owners who want to minimise the interest owing on their repayments, without necessarily paying extra off their principal.
+- Reducing the interest payable on your home loan while retaining day-to-day access to your cash: A mortgage offset account offsets the interest owing on your account, but leaves you with day-to-day access to the funds in the account.
+A mortgage offset account may be well-suited to homeowners who want to minimise the interest owing on their repayments, without necessarily paying extra off their principal.